lkt-server/lkt-system-update/README.md

 ### Update order

-1. OS package engine: apt, yum, pacman...
+1. OS package engine: apt, dnf, pacman...
 2. OS package cleaning (apt only)
 3. flatpak (only if installed)
 4. npm (only if installed)